syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 sheet.AutoFilters.FilterRange = sheet.Range["A1:K180"];

-// Column index to which Autofilter must be applied.
+// Column index to which AutoFilter must be applied.

 IAutoFilter filter = sheet.AutoFilters[0];